-The Bank is exposed to market risk through its trading activities, which are carried out for customers.
+The Bank is exposed to market risk through its trading activities, which are carried out both for customers and on a proprietary basis.
 The Bank adopts a comprehensive approach to market risk management for its trading, investment and asset / liability portfolios.
 The Bank uses various risk metrics, both statistical and non-statistical, including: